"Pa, I want to go to Europe!"

 Henry Seymour Chase Jr. was born on February 2, 1853, in Woodstock, Vermont, to Dr. Henry Seymour Chase Sr. and his wife Sally Haskell.
 To distinguish him from his father, his family and friends simply called him Harry, and this is the name he would also use professionally.
 Joining a family dedicated to the healing arts, Harry’s father, grandfather, great grandfather, and great-great grandfather were all physicians.
 In fact, his father was both an M.D. and a D.D.S.
 Even as his brothers would follow the family footsteps into medicine and science, Harry dedicated his life to the fine arts from a very early age.

-In 1857, when he was four, Harry’s family moved to Iowa, where his father Dr. Chase became a gentleman farmer and frontier dentist.
+In 1857, when he was four, Harry’s family moved to Iowa, where his father became a gentleman farmer and frontier dentist.
 During his childhood growing up on the farm, Harry spent his free time copying illustrations from Harper’s Weekly, and took art lessons sporadically.
 As a teenager, he also received formal education at the University of Iowa, in Iowa City.
-By 1868, his family had moved to St. Louis, where his father took over the chair of operative dentistry at the Missouri Dental College.
-Eschewing all other education by this time, Harry zealously dedicated himself to pursuing the life of an artist only, and he haunted the art district of St. Louis around 5th & Olive just a couple of blocks from where the iconic Gateway Arch now stands.
+By 1868, his family had moved to St. Louis, where his father assumed the chair of operative dentistry at the Missouri Dental College.
+In his new city, Harry zealously pursued the life of an artist, and he haunted the art district of St. Louis around 5th & Olive just a couple of blocks from where the iconic Gateway Arch now stands.

 St. Louis Art